Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 # Compare the workflow versions

 The comparison function of the workflow enables to compare two versions of a workflow.
 You can use it to compare a workflow to any other version available on the current instance.
-It is possible to edit the JSON code directly in the compare view, so that you can also compare to a workflow with a version available on another instance.
-You can use this function for creating change logs as well as to be able to do software-audits.
+It is possible to edit the JSON code directly in the compare view, so that you can use it to compare a workflow to with a version available on another instance.
+You can use this function for displaying change logs as well as to be able to do software-audits.

-## Compare the workflow version with other version
+## Compare the workflow version with another version

 Compare a workflow with any other version available on the current instance.

 #### Prerequisites

-- At least one workflow has been created, see [Create a workflow](#create-a-workflow).
+- At least to versions of a workflow has been created, see [Create a workflow](#create-a-workflow).
 - You have the required rights to edit a workflow.
 - You have opened the workflow editor in each desired instance.